 - When you create the workspace, associated resources are also created for you.

 - Experiments are training runs you use to build your models.
-You can create and run experiments with

 - Pipelines are reusable workflows for training and retraining your model.